 1. Magnify the good in your life by having a gratitude list.
 Keeping a list of the gifts you have in your life helps to focus on what you do have versus what you don’t have.
 Good health, a supportive circle of friends, a rewarding career are all things for which one can be grateful.

 3. Indulge yourself.
-Give yourself credit for how amazing you are and treat yourself to something special like a spa day, a new piece of jewelry or a virtual spa night with girlfriends.
+Give yourself credit for how amazing you are and treat yourself to something special like a bubble bath, a new piece of jewelry or a virtual spa night with girlfriends.
 Whip out your most luxurious face masks, hair treatments, or lotions and go to town pampering yourself with your friends over Zoom.
 Show up in a robe and slippers, pour yourself a glass of Champagne, and relax.

 4. Find an opportunity to do good for others.
 Giving to others usually pulls us out of a funk.
-Consider volunteering at a senior citizen home, animal shelter or soup kitchen.
+Consider volunteering at an animal shelter or soup kitchen.
 Scientists believe that altruistic behavior releases endorphins in the brain, producing the positive feeling known as the “helper’s high.”

 7. Embrace your singleness.
 Write down the benefits of being single like no compromises at home, freedom to come and go as you please, fewer responsibilities or no snoring partner sleeping next to you.

 8. Get physical.
 It’s a great day for a run in the park or hiking a new trail.
-If there’s a new activity that you’ve been wanting to try like yoga, pilates or bar method, there’s no time like the present to make it happen.
+If there’s a new activity that you’ve been wanting to try like yoga, Pilates or barre method, there’s no time like the present to make it happen.

 9. Find out what you want.
 Think about what you want out of life or in your next relationship.
 Go within; meditate.
 Journal what comes up for you.
 It can be cathartic also.

 It’s important to find things that make you happy.
 Whether it’s being with good friends, getting outside, exercise or learning something new.
 All of these things are necessary to living your best life first to find your best partner.
 Then when you are in a relationship you’ll be coming from a place of strength and empowerment instead of loneliness and despair.